starriver030515/OmniDocBench/README.md

 pip install -r requirements.txt
 ```

+If your model parsing table in LaTeX format, you need to install the [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/) package.
+It will automatically convert LaTeX tables to HTML during evaluation process.
+We have not included the installation of this package in the *requirements.txt*.
+If needed, please install it separately.

 All evaluation inputs are configured through config files.
 We provide templates for each task under the [configs](./configs) directory, and we will explain the contents of the config files in detail in the following sections.

 After configuring the config file, simply pass it as a parameter and run the following code to perform the evaluation: